developerstephanieb/python_reference/01_fundamentals/02_variables_and_data_types.md

 ## Naming Variables and Constants

-Good naming makes code easier to read and maintain.
+Python variables are named according to specific rules and conventions.

 ### Rules

-Variable names in Python must follow a set of syntactic rules to be valid.
+Variable names must follow a set of syntactic rules to be valid.

 - A variable name must start with a letter (`a-z`, `A-Z`) or an underscore (`_`).
-- It cannot start with a number.
+- Cannot start with a number.
-- It can only contain letters, numbers, and underscores.
+- Can only contain letters, numbers, and underscores.
-- Variable names are case-sensitive (`sea`, `Sea`, and `SEA` are three different variables).
+- Names are case-sensitive (`sea`, `Sea`, and `SEA` are three different variables).

-### Conventions
+### Conventions (`PEP 8`)

-Beyond the rules, developers follow a set of common naming conventions.
+Beyond the rules, the [PEP 8](https://peps.python.org/pep-0008/) style guide defines standard naming conventions.

-- Use `snake_case` for variable names (all lowercase words separated by underscores).
+- Use `snake_case` (all lowercase words separated by underscores).
-- Choose short, descriptive names that clearly communicate the variable's purpose.
+- Choose short, descriptive names that clearly communicate the purpose.
 - Good Names: `first_name`, `user_input`, `mph`
 - Bad Names: `FirstName`, `1st_name`, `u`, `milesperhour`

 ### Constants

-A **constant** is a type of variable whose value is not meant to be changed.
-Python doesn't have rules to enforce this, but the universal convention is to name constants in all `UPPERCASE_WITH_UNDERSCORES`.
+A **constant** is a variable whose value is not meant to change.
+Python doesn't enforce this, but the convention is to name constants in `UPPERCASE_WITH_UNDERSCORES`.

 ```python
 GRAVITY = 9.81